 What skills do you need for product-based companies?

 Skills required for working in a good product based companies are:

 1. Data Structures and Algorithms

 4. Multiple language proficiency

 5. Knowledge of core computer subjects

 6. Effective communication

 Big companies usually conduct four to five rounds of interviews.
-Among these rounds, the last one is definitely the Human Resource round in which the salary, the job location and other job profile related discussions are made.
+Among these rounds, the last one is definitely the Human Resource round in which the salary, the job location, and other job profile-related discussions are made.
 Big companies have one communication assessment in which your listening and speaking skills are evaluated.
-And there are multiple technical rounds, you may be asked to write a code, or solve some MCQs or design a system or the interview might just ask some questions verbally.
+And there are multiple technical rounds, you may be asked to write code, solve some MCQs or design a system or the interviewer might just ask some questions verbally.

 Cracking the Coding Interviews is a highly recommended book for grokking the interviews of product-based companies so start working on that book.
-You need to practise a high number of questions based on data structures such as graphs, trees using dynamic programming to get hands-on experience in problem-solving.
-Try to find the optimal solution for problems, do not settle for brute force approaches.
+You need to practice a high number of questions based on data structures such as graphs, and trees using dynamic programming to get hands-on experience in problem-solving.
+Try to find the optimal solution for problems, do not settle for brute-force approaches.

 Consistent preparation is definitely important but it is not sufficient for grokking the interview of any product-based company.
 Self-evaluation and time management are the two key concepts that help you crack any assessment or interview.
 You need to go through the previous interview experiences of candidates and prepare accordingly.